RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/LegacyAppendAssemblyMover.md

 ##RosettaScripts options

-As a subclass of the [[MonteCarloAssemblyMover]], the AppendAssemblyMover takes the same RosettaScripts options.
+As a subclass of the [[LegacyMonteCarloAssemblyMover]], the AppendAssemblyMover takes the same RosettaScripts options.

 ##Sample